wushilin/pwget/README.md

 ```

 ## Resume capable
-The program aborts only 10 consecutive retries (with 5 seconds sleep inbetween retries) failed to download a single byte.
+The program aborts only after 10 consecutive retries (with 5 seconds sleep inbetween retries) failed to download a single byte.
 The program resumes download from last abortion (based on file part size)

+Note: If server doesn't support Content-Length response header, the program will not download in split slices.

 Enjoy!